How fair are we? From conceptualization to automated assessment of fairness definitions

 \subsection{Examined use cases}

 By carefully analyzing the approaches described in Table \ref{tab:toolComparison}, we have identified pertinent use cases utilized across the literature to evaluate fairness within various domains.
 Given the vast array of potential scenarios, it is impractical to examine all of them within this section.
 Therefore, we focus on widely embraced case studies, specifically those covered by at least three distinct approaches.
-Furthermore, a recent survey on recommender systems highlighted an existing imbalance in the different fairness notions that might lead to inconsistencies during the assessment phase \cite{deldjoo_fairness_2023}.
-To address this concern, we introduce two additional case studies into our comparative analysis.
-These case studies pertain to the evaluation of popularity bias in recommender systems encompassing: a curated dataset of third-party Java libraries, and a curated dataset of Arduino hardware and software components, respectively.
-In the following, we provide detailed descriptions of the selected use cases and the associated datasets.
-These descriptions are also summarized in Table \ref{tab:useCases}, which includes a reference to the approaches that have addressed each case.
+Moreover, to emphasize the expressiveness of \tool, we introduce two additional case studies into our comparative analysis.
+These case studies pertain to the evaluation of popularity bias in recommender systems encompassing a curated dataset of third-party Java libraries and a curated dataset of Arduino hardware and software components, respectively.
+Table \ref{tab:useCases} reports a short description of these use cases as well as references to the approaches that have addressed them.
+Note how two of these use cases have been used as running examples throughout this paper(\ie \textit{University} and \textit{TPL}) and are highlighted in the table.
+In the following, we provide detailed descriptions of the other use cases and their associated datasets.

+It is important to notice how, in this evaluation, we follow the related literature to identify the \textit{sensitive group(s)} and the \textit{positive outcome}.
+In a normal use case, the sensitive groups are instead identified based on the outcome of the fairness assessment, starting from a set of possible sensitive variables (\eg variables that are protected by regulations \cite{feldman_certifying_2015}) and an outcome considered \textit{positive} for the specific use case.

 \ding{228} \textbf{ProPublica Recidivism (COMPAS) \cite{angwin_machine_2016} -} The \textit{Correctional Offender Management Profiling for Alternative Sanctions} (COMPAS) was an ML system used by judges in the US to predict if a condemned person would have been a repeating offender in the two years after their release.
 An investigation of this software showed that this system had a bias against \textit{non-white women}.
-In this case, the sensitive variables are \textit{race} and \textit{gender}, the favourable outcome is \textit{non-recidiv}, and the unprivileged group is \textit{non-white women}.
+In this case, the sensitive variables are \textit{race} and \textit{gender}, the favourable outcome is \textit{non-recidiv}, and the unprivileged group is \textit{non-white men}.